Uganda Photo Tour: primates and wildlife of the Savannas

 Join Amy for a 15-day Photo Safari exploring the wildlife and sights of Uganda on November 1 to 15, 2018.
 This is a 6-person tour, with Amy Shutt as your photography guide.

-We currently only have 3 spaces left!
+We currently have 2 spaces left!

 This 15-day trip brings you to where the savannah meets the rainforest.
 We will visit 6 of the most beautiful national parks and areas that Uganda has to offer to photograph the animals of the savannas: Expect to see Lions, Elephant, Buffalo, Giraffe, Hippo, White Rhino, Zebra, Impala, Topis, and Leopard, as well as and up to 15 primate species, including the Mountain Gorillas of Bwindi Impenetrable Forest and the Chimpanzees of Kibale Forest.